GrantEich/lazarus/README.md

 # Development

-For now when developing, feel free to use the `example/dev.sh` to help with refreshing the cache and installing a fresh local `solib` package to test your changes.
+For now when developing, feel free to use the `example/dev.sh` to help with refreshing the cache and installing a fresh local `Lazarus` package to test your changes.
 TODO: Will look into making this better.

 # Folders